gorgonzola5000/career_recommendation/readme.md

 acquirement of data
 - create a list of jobs for scraping job offers of
-- create a linkedin account
+- create a linkedin account DONE
 - check the webscraper and use it with a vpn to prevent a ban from linkedin
-- create an email and linkedin account

 data cleaning and modeling
 - deleting duplicates